-This article emmerged as one of three published responses to a letter * sent by 11 Evangelical Bishops in October 2018 to the Coordinating Group for Living in Love and Faith *, concerning the church's understanding of marriage and same-sex relationships.
+In October 2018 a group of Bishops sent an open letter (1) to the Coordinating Group for the Living in Love and Faith project (2) expressing concerns about possible changes to the church’s understanding of marriage and same-sex relationships.

-I gratefully acknowledge the helpful contributions already made by Bishops David Atkinson and David Gillett * .
-I also gladly support all they both affirm in their responses to the Bishop's letter.
+This article was one of three published responses to a letter on a website called ViaMedia.
+I gratefully acknowledge the contributions made by Bishops David Atkinson and David Gillett (3).
+I also gladly support all they both affirm in their responses to the Bishop’s letter.

-I found particularly helpful the way the 11 Bishops' letter * acknowledges the tensions inherent in being communities faithful to the reforming Word of God.
+I begin by agreeing with the Bishop’s letter when they acknowledge the tensions inherent in being communities faithful to the reforming Word of God.

 This does begin to offer us a faithful way to address the question of how to read the scriptures for guidance about issues or people it a) originally addressed in very different contexts, b) does not directly address at all, or c) possibly does not even know exists.
 This is an approach to bible reading variously described as a ‘Redemptive’ or ‘Christological’ trajectory, a ‘continuing unfolding’ or a ‘developing understanding’ of what scripture teaches and calls us to across time.
 (The reply fairly made here that while all the other ‘trajectories’ already have positive hints in the New Testament the teaching about homosexuality is always negative.
 But this is only partially true.
 The argument needs more care.
 Firstly, ‘homosexual’ is not a biblical word.
 The word first appears in any English bible translation in the first edition of the new RSV in 1946.
 Those texts traditionally presumed to be teaching against homosexual relationships in every case describe subjugation, rape or violence, excessive lustful activity, patterns of coercive male dominance and a total disregard of acceptable norms of social, religious and sexual behaviour.
 So it is more accurate to say that these Bible texts condemn abusive sexual behaviour of any kind.
 They are not for applying to what is loving, faithful and committed).